OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-20.md

 “You shall not steal.

 ## Exodus 20:16
-“You shall not bear false witness against your neighbour.
+“You shall not give false testimony against your neighbour.

 ## Exodus 20:17
-“You shall not covet your neighbour’s house.
-You shall not covet your neighbour’s wife, or his male or female servant, his ox or donkey, or anything that belongs to your neighbour.”
+“You shall not desire your neighbour’s house.
+You shall not desire your neighbour’s wife, or his male or female servant, his ox or donkey, or anything that belongs to your neighbour.”

 ## Exodus 20:18
 When all the people saw the thunder and the lightning flashes, and heard the sound of the trumpet, and saw the mountain in smoke, they trembled and stood at a distance.